Here’s how much is being spent in the battle for a cut of Washington’s sports-gaming industry

 “The card rooms were a very fractured industry — they had no representation, and they had no voice,” Persson said.
 “And when we started trying to talk to people it was nearly impossible.”

 Public disclosure records show the five biggest tribal contributors to campaigns since 2016 — Puyallup, Muckleshoot, Tulalip, Swinomish and Kalispel — operate some of the state’s most lucrative casinos.
-The Puyallup Tribe, owner of the Emerald Queen Casino in Fife, led with $1.985 million in contributions, while Muckleshoot — whose namesake casino is the state’s biggest — gave $1.245 million.
+The Puyallup Tribe, owner of the Emerald Queen Casino, led with $1.985 million in contributions, while Muckleshoot — whose namesake casino is the state’s biggest — gave $1.245 million.
 Tulalip, with its namesake casino and a newly opened Quil Ceda Creek Casino, gave $564,693.

 Last year Muckleshoot contributed $367,250, Puyallup $262,953 and Tulalip $122,500 to various politicians and committees.